Shocking! Madhurima Reveals Her Ex Vishal Wants To Marry Thrice; Says No Chance Of Reconciliation!

 No Chance Of Reconciliation

-The actress had kept a small window open for reconciliation when they decided to participate in the dance reality show, but now she has made it clear that there is no chance of reunion.
+The actress had kept a small window open for reconciliation when they decided to participate in the dance reality show, but now she has made it clear that there is no chance of a reunion.
 She said, "The way he has behaved till now in Nach Baliye 9, do you really think that I should go back to him?
 If I do, I will land up in a trauma.
 I will go into a depression."

 ‘Vishal Cannot Take Responsibility’